Honey Floral Sources Guide

 Manuka Honey

-Browse ManukaPremium honey from New Zealand, prized for its unique antibacterial properties.
-Rated by UMF or MGO levels.
+Browse ManukaPremium honey from New Zealand, prized for its unique antibacterial properties from methylglyoxal (MGO).
+UMF 10+ ratings offer therapeutic benefits not found in [clover honey](/honey/clover-honey) or other varieties.

 Characteristics